Posts Tagged ‘ginger’

 Ginger Footbath to Increase Circulation

 There are many ways to take ginger for improving the circulation and improve your digestion: You can include ginger root or powdered ginger in your diet.
-A very good way to treat varicose veins, as a complement to a good diet rich in alkaline greens, is by soaking the feet in a prepared ginger footbath.
+Another very good way to treat circulation and help varicose veins, as a complement to a good diet rich in alkaline greens, is by soaking the feet in a prepared ginger footbath.

 Ginger Inhalation For Colds and Flu